 In special cases, you have the right to have information about you deleted before the time of our general deletion occurs.

-- In certain cases, you have the right to have the processing of your personal data restricted.
-If you are entitled to have the processing restricted, we may in the future only process the information – apart from storage – with your consent, or for the purpose of establishing, enforcing, or defending legal claims, or to protect a person or important public interests.
+- In some cases, you have the right to have the processing of your personal data restricted.
+In the future, if you have the right to have the processing restricted, we may only process the data – except storing – with your consent, or for the purpose of establishing, asserting, or defending legal claims, or to protect a person or important public interest.

-- In certain cases, you have the right to object to our or legal processing of your personal data.
-You can also object to the processing of your information for direct marketing.
+- In some cases, you have the right to object to our or lawful processing of your personal data.
+You may also object to the processing of your information for direct marketing.

 - Right to transmit information (data portability)

-In certain cases, you have the right to receive your personal information in a structured, commonly used, and machine-readable format also to have this personal information transferred from one data controller to another without hindrance.
+In some cases, you have the right to receive your personal data in a structured, commonly used, and machine-readable format, as well as to have that personal data transferred from one data controller to another without hindrance.

-You can read more about your rights in the Danish Data Protection Agency’s guide to the data subjects rights, which you will find at www.datatilsynet.dk.
+You can read more about your rights in the Danish Data Protection Agency’s guidance on the rights of data subjects, which you can find at www.datatilsynet.dk.

-You have the right to submit a complaint to us at firstname.lastname@example.org
+You have the right to file a complaint with us at firstname.lastname@example.org

-You also have the right to submit a complaint to the Danish Data Protection Agency if you are dissatisfied with the way we process your personal data.
-You will find the Danish Data Protection Agency’s contact information at www.datatilsynet.dk.
+You also have the right to file a complaint to the Danish Data Protection Agency if you are dissatisfied with the way we process your personal data.
+You can find the Danish Data Protection Agency’s contact information at www.datatilsynet.dk.